natesymer/FHSTwitterEngine/README.markdown

 - `NSError`
 - `nil`

 In the case of `authenticatedUserIsBlocking:isID:`, an NSString will be returned.
-It will be `@"YES"` to indicate YES and `@"NO"` to indicate NO. Additionally, it will return an NSError if it fails.
+It will be `@"YES"` to indicate YES and `@"NO"` to indicate NO. Additionally, it will return an `NSError` if it fails.
 How else could I prevent false negatives?

 **For the future**

 Feel free to [email](mailto:nate@natesymer.com) me for suggestions.

-- Specify AppID and Secret for each request for added security
 - Mac support

 **IMPORTANT**

 `FHSTwitterEngine` contains an overhauled version of OAuthConsumer.
 The changes are:
 - Removed `OADataFetcher`
-- `OAAsynchronousDataFetcher` is now just a class method that takes arguments of a request and a block.
+- `OAAsynchronousDataFetcher` now contains one method that takes arguments of a request and a block.
 - Fixed string comparisons
 - Fixed memory leaks
 - Fixed bugs
-- Compatibility with alternative versions of OAuthConsumer
+- Added compatibility with alternative versions of OAuthConsumer

 **I'm from New Jersey, so pardon my sarcastic comments, mkay?**